Modelling multivariate extreme value distributions via Markov trees: Estimation and modelling

 \section{Estimation and modelling}

-In this section, we assume the data are drawn from a distribution that, up to increasing marginal transformations, is attracted by a simple extreme value distribution $G$.
-Given such a set of data, we propose a three-step procedure to construct a tree-structured dependence model for extremes.
+In this section, we assume the data are drawn independently from a distribution that, up to increasing marginal transformations, is attracted by a simple max-stable distribution $G$, not necessarily tree-structured.
+Given such data, we propose a three-step procedure to construct a tree-structured dependence model for extremes.
 The three steps were given in the introduction and are detailed below.